Notarization and Apostille of Education Certificates

 - Notarization and then Apostille in Washington District, Columbia

 India: ACT having a legal Private Limited Company in India in the name of TTA Training Private Limited, can also help you in Notarization of your certificate in India.

 Thailand: ACT can also legalize your certificate in Thailand since ACT has its legally registered fully operational company in Thailand in the name of Asia Teachers Training Co., Ltd

 The price and time depend on which country you want your ACT certificate to get Apostille.
 The process is simple, write to us at firstname.lastname@example.org with your scanned certificate and details and we shall revert with the offer and price involved.

-NB: Both Notarization and Apostille are legal documentation and involves time as Original document need to be sent to the respective country to get it done and it’s highly suggested to consult us or known lawyer / solicitor before applying for these services.
+NB: Both Notarization and Apostille are legal processes and involve time as Original documents need to be sent to the respective country to get it done and it’s highly suggested to consult a genuine lawyer / solicitor before applying for these services.

 Embassy and Ministry of Foreign Affairs rules often change.
 Our legal team works closely with them to coordinate and try their best to come up with solutions.
 However, it depends completely on the officials and have to be left at their discretion.